LogtalkDotOrg/logtalk3/scripts/embedding/jiprolog/NOTES.md

 ________________________________________________________________________

-This directory contains scripts for selected backend Prolog compilers for embedding Logtalk and Logtalk applications.
-Embedding usually requires precompiling the Logtalk core files and the application source files.
-The scripts should be regarded as starting points as actual use requires customization (e.g. starting goal, inclusion of a top-level interpreter, custom Logtalk settings, etc).
+This directory contains example scripts for creating JIProlog `.jip` files from Logtalk core files and Logtalk source files.

+The following scripts are provided:

+- `jiprolog_logtalk_jip.sh`
+	creates a `logtalk.jip` file with the Logtalk compiler and runtime